No Match Found

-Take on Tomorrow, the brand new podcast from our management publication strategy+business, brings you Episode 3: “How can business prepare for the next disaster?”
+Take on Tomorrow, the award-winning podcast from our management publication strategy+business, brings you Episode 3: “How can business prepare for the next disaster?”

 Cyberattacks, supply chain disruptions, hurricanes, and pandemics: the list of things that can go wrong for a company is long, and it is growing.
 So, how can business prepare for the unknown?
 In this episode, we’ll hear how businesses can help society and organizations be better prepared, before the next disaster strikes.

 Podcaster and journalist